MSC World Europa – Outdoor Promenade and Illuminated Trees

 The large campus consists of multi-disciplinary spaces each with a focus to staff and student comfort and efficiency of spaces, with the lighting forming a cohesive strategy and hierarchy of brightness to provide variation and characterise each space.
 The project included the indoor sports arena and Performing Arts Centre.

-An extremely fast track project, the management of the design by all parties needed to be rigorous.
-Also multiple spaces each with individual characteristics and lighting requirements was a complex exercise in ensuring a successful lighting design.
+An extremely fast-track project, the management of the design by all parties needed to be rigorous.
+Also, multiple spaces each with individual characteristics and lighting requirements was a complex exercise in ensuring a successful lighting design.

 Client: New York University